 Choir News

-Wendy Earl is our new Music Director at Trinity Wendy joined us again in June 2017.
-She was also our organist and choir director from 1987-2004.
-She retired from the position so she and husband Winston could winter in the warm south but they have been back to the area for a couple of years now.
-Wendy is a Graduate of the Carillon Certificate program at Carleton University with the Dominion Carilloneur, on Parliament Hill.
+Wendy Earl is new Music Director at Trinity Wendy joined us again in June 2017.
+She was organist and choir director from 1987-2004.
+She retired from position so she and husband Winston could winter in warm south but have been back to area at couple of years now.
+Wendy is Graduate of Carillon Certificate program at Carleton University with the Dominion Carilloneur, on Parliament Hill.

 MUSICAL MEMOIR FOR WENDY STOKES-EARL.

-In September of 1950, my mother decided that I should begin to study the piano.
-I had turned 4 in July of that year, and I guess she did not want to waste any time.
-She was a wonderful piano player, a piano teacher, and very involved in the festival scene in Toronto.
-By the next year, I was performing in competitions (called festivals in those days in Toronto).
-The Kiwanis Club of Ontario seemed to have them all over the place, so we travelled to Sarnia, Peterborough, Brockville, and of course, the Eaton’s Auditorium in Toronto.
+In September of 1950, my mother decided at should begin to study the piano.
+I had turned 4 in July of that year, and I guess she did not want to wastes time.
+She was wonderful piano player, piano teacher, and very involved the festival scene in Toronto.
+By next year, I was performing in competitions (called festivals those days in Toronto).
+The Kiwanis Club of Ontario seem the place travelled to Sarnia, Peterborough, Brockville, and of course, the Eaton’s Auditorium in Toronto.
 As well, I took Trinity College of Music exams every year.
 I have been a performer ever since.

-In school, I was always in the band playing the French Horn.
-My instructor just happened to be Reg Barrow, principle French Horn with the Toronto Symphony.
+In school, I was always in band playing the French Horn.
+My instructor just happened to Reg Barrow, principle French Horn with the Toronto Symphony.
 When we moved from Toronto to Merrickville in 1963, I went to High School in Kemptville.
-Louise Atchison and I decided that the school really needed a choir: so we started one.
-She introduced me to the pipe organ, as she was the organist at St. James Anglican in Kemptville.
-Louise was also the accompanist for the North Grenville Concert Choir for many years, and she has recently started a new choir, the Swinging Singing Seniors.
+Louise Atchison and I decided the school really at choir started one.
+She introduced me to pipe organ, as organist at St. James Anglican in Kemptville.
+Louise as accompanist the North Grenville Concert Choir for many years, and she has recently started a new choir, the Swinging Singing Seniors.
 I was the accompanist for their production of “’Till We Meet Again”.

-In 1979 I saw an ad in the Smiths Falls paper from Ron Bingley, the organist at Trinity United who was looking for organ students.
-It turned out that he was actually looking for students for spinet organs, those little 13-pedal instruments that were popular in the 70’s.
+In 1979 I saw in Smiths Falls paper from Ron Bingley, the organist at Trinity United who looking for organ students.
+It turned out was actually looking for students for spinet organs, those little 13-pedal instruments that were popular in 70’s.
 He ended up with me.
 While I was studying with Ron, (a student of Sir Alfred Whitehead), he moved to Wall Street Church

 In 2004, I retired from Trinity and the organ as Winston and I wanted to pass the winter months in South Texas.
-By the third winter, I was playing the organ for the Donna First United Methodist Church.
-They had a nice two manual Allen, and no one to play it.
-I played for November and December, so that they had the organ for Christmas.
-We always had an Advent Sunday evening carol service –outside in the garden, and the choir performed a cantata every year as well.
+By third winter, was playing the organ for Donna First United Methodist Church.
+To manual Allen, and no one to play it.
+I played for November and December, the organ for Christmas.
+We always had Advent Sunday even carol service outside in garden, and the choir performed cantata every year as well.

-Four years ago, we stopped travelling to Texas for the winter.
-Of course, shortly thereafter, the United Church in town needed some help for the “summer months”.
-I am still there, with two manuals, and a choir of 9, plus a minister who sings bass.
+Four years ago, we stopped travelling to Texas the winter.
+Of course, shortly thereafter, the United Church in town some help for “summer months”.
+I am still there, with two manuals, and choir of 9, plus minister who sings bass.

 In 2003, Winston and I were in Florida during February.
-A gardening friend had told us the best thing in Florida was the Bok Sanctuary Garden.
-We ended up there on Martin Luther King Day, and spent an hour sitting under a live oak, listening to the glorious sound of spirituals and jazz played on a carillon.
+A gardening friend had told us best thing in Florida was the Bok Sanctuary Garden.
+We end up on Martin Luther King Day, and spent hour sitting under live oak, listening to glorious sound of spirituals and jazz played on carillon.

 That’s where THIS started.

-If you would like to join Wendy in Trinity’s choir she would love to have you.
-Choir practice in on Sunday mornings at 8:30am.
+If you would like join Wendy in Trinity’s choir she would love to have you.
+Choir practice on Sunday mornings at 8:30am.